 FREE!
 REGISTER HERE

 Do you want to learn what birds are in your backyard?
 Do you want to help scientists take a snapshot of their populations?
-You can do both Saturday, Feb 16 at Bird Fest.
-The event goes from 10 am – 2 pm at the Burien Community Center and offers families, friends and neighbors an opportunity to learn about their local birds and plants while participating in the annual Great Backyard Bird Count.
+You can do both, and more, Saturday, Feb 16 at Bird Fest.
+This free event goes from 10 am – 2 pm at the Burien Community Center and offers families, friends and neighbors an opportunity to learn about their local birds and plants while participating in the annual Great Backyard Bird Count.

 There will be presentations, counts, booths and activities for all ages.
-Family and bird-friendly activities will include hourly walks and counts, identification games, touching bird skins and mounts, dissecting owl pellets, crafting a pair of binoculars and other activities for children.
-Stay tuned for participating partners!
+Family and bird-friendly activities will include hourly walks and counts, identification games, observing bird skins and mounts, dissecting owl pellets, crafting a pair of binoculars and various activities for children.
+Participating organizations include Environmental Science Center, Seattle Audubon Society, Rainier Audubon Society, Seward Park Audubon Center, Washington Native Plant Society, Nature Stewards, National Wildlife Federation, White Center Community Development Association, Wild Birds Unlimited and the City of Burien Parks, Recreation and Cultural Services.

-The Environmental Science Center has coordinated Bird Fest with sponsorship from the City of Burien.
+The Environmental Science Center has coordinated Bird Fest with sponsorship from the City of Burien to spread awareness on watershed health through creating native habitat for birds.
 It promotes the Great Backyard Bird Count, a joint project of the Cornell Lab of Ornithology and the National Audubon Society with partner Bird Studies Canada and is made possible in part by founding sponsor Wild Birds Unlimited.
 In 1998, this was the first online community-science project to collect data on wild birds and to display results in near real-time.
-Last year, 240,418 worldwide bird watchers helped in the four-day count to create an annual snapshot of the distribution and abundance of birds.
+In 2018, 192,456 worldwide bird watchers helped in the four-day count to create an annual snapshot of the distribution and abundance of 6,310 species of birds.

-If you help count on Feb.
+If you help count at the event on Feb.
 16, those species will be entered into eBird, which is the global online program collecting bird observations every day of the year.
-If you cannot be at the fest, count that weekend or count whenever you can and submit your findings on eBird.
-Just 15 minutes can make a big difference for birds.
+If you cannot attend Bird Fest, count that weekend or any other time and submit your findings on eBird.
+Just 15 minutes can make a big difference for birds!

 For more information about the Great Backyard Bird Count visit gbbc.birdcount.org